Eleanor Abbott (Paul)

 After earning her undergraduate degree from UNBC in Prince George, Rachel obtained her law degree from the University of Manitoba’s Robson Hall in Winnipeg.
 Rachel then returned to Prince George where she completed her articles.
 Called to the bar in BC in 2007, she commenced private practice the following year in Winnipeg, representing clients for many years primarily in the field of criminal defence.
 In 2015 Rachel opened a law office in the northern city of Thompson Manitoba.
 As part of that practice Rachel represented people charged with criminal offences in numerous First Nations communities in the surrounding area.
 Her work in the north exposed her to the harsh reality of life in Canada for the people in the communities she served and gave her a passion for true justice.

-Rachel is excited to do her part to help increase access to justice for Indigenous people with the BC First Nations Justice Council, and to get involved in her new home community of Merritt where she will be the staff lawyer at the Merritt Indigenous Justice Centre.
+Rachel is excited to do her part to help increase access to justice for Indigenous people with the BC First Nations Justice Council, and to get involved in the community of Vancouver where she will be the staff lawyer at the Vancouver Indigenous Justice Centre.

 Sandra Staats